StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

      ---> Service Name: Child 2 Component
 ```

-Then that will only result in the following components showing a propagated CRITICAL state.
+The following components will have a propagated CRITICAL state:

 ```text
 Service Name: Parent Component [Propagated 400 Status]